Softwood Lumber

 Frequently Asked Questions

-Can live edge softwood be used outdoors?
+Can softwood be used for furniture?